Indianapolis is great for families!

 If you’d like to take a ride on the wild side, the Indianapolis Motor Speedway is located in downtown Indy.
 Located just blocks away is the Dallara IndyCar Factory where you can experience what it’s like to drive a race car through hands-on, interactive exhibits.
 If you are visiting over Memorial Day weekend you can join the over 250,000 fans for a great racing spectacular, the Indianapolis 500!

-Sporting enthusiasts will enjoy the opportunities that Indy offers with Lucas Oil Stadium and Victory Field.
+Sporting enthusiasts will enjoy the opportunities that Indy offers with Lucas Oil Stadium, Bankers Life Fieldhouse, and Victory Field.
 Home to the Indianapolis Colts, Lucas Oil Stadium is open year-round for stadium tours and football games.
 The Colts have a kid’s club and every year they host an annual Halloween party for members.
-Kids have the opportunities to dress up and have a party with the football players and cheerleaders.
+Kids have the opportunities to dress up and have a party with football players and cheerleaders.

 The Indianapolis Indians play all their home games at Victory Field, open April through September.
 With over 14,000 seats this minor league ballpark offers special events, field tours, and a kid’s club.
 Every Sunday, kids attending an Indians game eat free.
 A meal voucher is included with their admission.
 There are special promos and guest appearances specifically geared towards children.

-Garfield Park & Conservatory is one of the largest conservatories in the nation!
-With over 12 acres of beauty it is a garden-lovers paradise!
-The conservatory offers events and programs for children and free JuiceBox Concerts held twice a month between the Spring and Fall months.
-Free drop-in sessions are available to children and their parents, these offer garden experiences through play and discovery.
+Garfield Park Conservatory is one of the largest conservatories in the nation!
+With over 12 acres of beauty, it is a garden-lovers paradise!
+The conservatory offers events and programs for children and adults throughout the year.
+I love the waterfall and watching the fish swim.
+It’s a beautiful conservatory and an affordable visit at only $2.00 per person.

 The summer months are excellent for strolling the Canal Walk where you can walk, bike, or take a pedal boat or gondola down the canal through downtown.
 Along the way stop at the White River State Park, Indiana State Museum, Military Park, Eiteljorg Museum, the NCAA Museum Hall of Champions, or the Indiana History Museum.
 The venues and opportunities to discover, learn, and have fun are endless!